pydata/xarray/doc/indexing.rst

-The arguments to these methods can be any objects that could index the array along the dimension given by the keyword, e.g., labels for an individual value, Python :py:func:`slice` objects or 1-dimensional arrays.
+The arguments to these methods can be any objects that could index the array along the dimension given by the keyword, e.g., labels for an individual value, Python :py:class:`slice` objects or 1-dimensional arrays.

 .. note::